khushal2911/crypto-linguist-ama-bot/README.md

 - [Minsearch](https://github.com/alexeygrigorev/minsearch) for full-text search
 - Flask as the API interface (see [Background](#background) for more information on Flask)
 - Grafana for monitoring and PostgreSQL as the backend for it
-- OpenAI gpt-4o-mini as an LLM
+- OpenAI Models as an LLM

 ## Preparation